 Question 7: Aerobic capacity is commonly tested through which of these? (pg.
 278)

 C. Margaria-Kalamen test

 The answer is A, Yo-Yo intermittent recovery test.

-Aerobic capacity is also known as the VO2 max and is commonplace in tests that involve longer periods of time and building to max effort.
+Aerobic capacity is also known as the VO2 max and is commonplace in tests that involve long periods of time and building to max effort.